Wednesday, July 29, 2015

 Rather than do the “up” story of Croatia and then repeat ourselves for the “down”, it’s all been lumped together – a Heinz variety of sorts – of our flight along the Croatian coast.
 “Never set a schedule they say!” and yet we did.
 Who could not, with a tempting two week stay in Venice on offer and a planned haul-out in Greece shortly after?
 So rush we did.

 (Editor’s disclaimer: Our bookshelves lack traveller’s information for Croatia.
 So in the following posts, facts are few and unproven (cough, cough).
-We’ll give you therefore, history according to the Windjammers with a vague promise of correcting facts, perhaps later.)
+We’ll give you therefore, history according to the Windjammers with a vague promise of correcting facts, perhaps later.
+And if you think we're being unkind to charterers, it's more about vast fleets, huge catamarans and tourist market attitude than individuals.)

 Saturday, July 25, 2015